DomGries/InnoDependencyInstaller/README.md

 Exit codes `0` (success), `1638` (a newer version is already installed), `3010` (restart required) and `1641` (installer started a restart) count as success. `1618` means another installation is already running, which the setup waits out.
 Everything else is an error.

 A dependency that requires a restart resumes the setup after the reboot through a `RunOnce` registry entry.
-The resumed setup is started with the original command line plus `/restart=1`, which your script can check with `ParamStr` if it needs to behave differently on the second run.
+The resumed setup is started with the wizard selections, the standard silent/restart/log switches and `/restart=1`, which your script can check with `ParamStr` if it needs to behave differently on the second run.
 A `/LOG="setup.log"` continues in `setup-2.log`.

 ## Credits